zrollins/RLNEK/README.txt

 Digitized Data:
 Data that was digitized from previous manuscripts and used in this RLNEK manuscript is provided in the "Digitized_Data" folder.

-Copyright Disclaimer:

 Copyright Notice:
-Copyright 2021-2022 Allison Chan and Zachary A Rollins
+Copyright 2021-2022 Allison Chan, Zachary A Rollins, Venktesh S. Shirure, Steven C. George, and The Regents of the University of California

 License Notice:
 This file is part of RLNEK.